mimikefas/sales-with-revenue/README.md

 # sales-with-revenue
 This dataset contains sales with revenue for an organization, providing comprehensive sales performance, revenue generated and units sold.
 The dataset is suitable for economic research and business driven insight task and designated for analysis, visualization and reporting.
 The dataset was gotten from kaggle through csv and it is for educational purpose to help practice and relate with real world dataset.
 In the process of analysing this dataset, I had some challenges but was able to solve them all.
 This dataset consist of 60 rows and 6 columns with no missing values and empty cells which makes it clean for visualization.
-Total revenue generated is 7,842,087(in monetary unit), total number of products returned base on some unknown factors is 29853 and total products sold is 29855.
+Total revenue generated is 7,842,087.087(in monetary unit), total number of products returned base on some unknown factors is 29853, total products sold is 29855 and highest revenue was realized in the month of february.
+There is a positve relationship(increase in one led to increase in another) between total revenue, price_ per_unit, units_sold and is_returned like wise there is no relationship between price_ per_unit and is_returned and there is no negative relationship(all products were increasing and decreasing at equilibrium) between any column.
 # Features:
--Product Category: category to which the products belongs.
+-Product_Category: category to which the products belongs.
--Total Revenue: total revenue generated from sales(in monetary unit).
+-Tota_ Revenue: total revenue generated from sales(in monetary unit).
--Is returned: product that was returned back to the organization.
+-Is_returned: product that was returned back to the organization.
--Units Sold: quatity of product sold.
+-Units_Sold: quatity of product sold.
--price Per Unit: price per product.
+-price_Per_Unit: price per product.
--Sales Date: date for transaction of each product.
+-Sales_Date: date for transaction of each product.
 # key Qestions:
 -Analyze total revenue and total sales.
 -Identify seasonal revenue pattern.